John James Abert

-John James Abert (17 September 1788 – 27 January 1863) was a United States soldier.
+John James Abert (17 September 1788 – 27 January 1863) was an American soldier.
 He headed the Corps of Topographical Engineers for 32 years, during which time he organized the mapping of the American West.

 Abert was born in Shepherdstown, Virginia (now West Virginia; also disputed to be Frederick, Maryland) to John Abert and Margarita Meng, his father being said to have emigrated to the States as a soldier with Jean-Baptiste Donatien de Vimeur, comte de Rochambeau in 1780.
 He graduated from West Point in 1811, but declined a commission to practice law.
 After leaving West Point, he married Ellen Matlack Stretch in January 1812.
 He enlisted in the D.C.
 Militia during the War of 1812, and rejoined the army as a topographical engineer with the rank of brevet Major in October 1814.
 Abert volunteered as a private in the District of Columbia Militia for the defense of Washington in 1814, and was brevetted Major, Staff Topographical Engineer, for gallantry at the Battle of Bladensburg, Maryland, August 24, 1814.